Gavin Ashenden: Resignation from Church of England positions

-In early 2017, Ashenden resigned from his position as Chaplain to the Queen after writing in The Times criticising a service at St Mary's Cathedral, Glasgow, at which a Muslim student has been invited to read (in Arabic) a passage from the Koran that explicitly declared that Jesus is not the Son of God and because of his views on Islam and orthodox Christianity.
-Ashenden concluded that being a member of the Ecclesiastical Household was incompatible with being free to comment on issues of freedom of speech and the integrity of Christianity in the public square.
+In early 2017, Ashenden resigned from his position as Chaplain to the Queen after writing in The Times criticising a service at St Mary's Cathedral, Glasgow, at which a Muslim student was invited to read (in Arabic) a passage from Surah 19 of the Quran which explicitly declared Jesus is not the Son of God, and because of his views on Islam and orthodox Christianity.
+Ashenden concluded his being a member of the Ecclesiastical Household was incompatible with the ability to comment on issues of freedom of speech and the integrity of Christianity in the public square.

-One of the consequences of his resignation was a variety of media engagements in several countries, including Fox News in the United States, The Bolt Report in Australia,.
+One of the consequences of his resignation was a variety of media engagements in several countries, including Fox News in the United States, and The Bolt Report in Australia.

-On 17 March 2017, Ashenden lodged a deed in the High Court of London under the Clerical Disabilities Act 1870, to relinquish his orders within the Church of England.
+On 17 March 2017, Ashenden lodged a deed in the High Court of London under the Clerical Disabilities Act 1870 (33 & 34 Vict. c.
+91), to relinquish his orders within the Church of England.

 Christian Episcopal Church

 In September 2017 Archbishop Theodore Casimes of the Christian Episcopal Church announced that Ashenden had been consecrated as a missionary bishop for the United Kingdom and Europe.
+The consecration had actually taken place in 2013, when Ashenden was still a parish priest in the Church of England and a chaplain to the Queen.

-Ashenden resigned from the Christian Episcopal Church in December 2019 on becoming a Roman Catholic.
+Ashenden resigned from the Christian Episcopal Church in December 2019 on being received into the Roman Catholic Church.

 Catholic Church

 On 22 December 2019, Ashenden was received into the Catholic Church by the Bishop of Shrewsbury, Mark Davies, at Shrewsbury Cathedral.
 Bishop Davies commented that it was "very humbling to be able to receive a bishop of the Anglican tradition into full communion in the year of the canonization of Saint John Henry Newman."

+In 2023, Ashenden criticized the Declaration Fiducia Supplicans of the Dicastery for the Doctrine of the Faith, which allows Catholic priests to impart pastoral blessings onto individuals in irregular couples (same-sex, remarried, and unmarried couples) under certain conditions.

 In the media

 Between 2008 and 2012 Ashenden presented the Faith and Ethics programme for BBC Sussex and BBC Surrey.
 From 2009 to 2012, he also presented the BBC podcast Faith in England.

 Between 2013 and 2022 he wrote a weekly column in the Jersey Evening Post, where his defence of orthodox Christianity and its critique of modern culture caused both strong support and opposition.

-While an Anglican bishop he was a contributor to both Anglican Ink and Anglican TV, before creating a new internet programme 'Catholic Unscripted.'.
+While a continuing Anglican bishop he was a contributor to both Anglican Ink and Anglican Unscripted, before creating a new internet programme 'Catholic Unscripted'.